The State of Cursor, November 2025: When Sandboxing Leaks Your Secrets

 (!)
 Intermediate certificate missing

 Clear as day.
-Fixed it by switching to fullchain.cer
+Fixed it by switching to fullchain.cer, ran the test again, all green.

 But it didn’t stop there – it also pointed out security headers I was missing: